gravesr1993/django-test/README.md

 This is an example website created as a playground and testsite for compatability, and learning integration of components into legacy django 1.11.
 Additionally testing done within django's environment is as follows

-    flushing the DB and filling with new data created and adding new pages and redirects testing integration of bootstrap elements within django creating workarounds for specific identified scenarios which had no resolution patchwork additionally as needed for touch and feel introduction of static elements to house data, to eventually push to CDN architecture instead
+    Flushing the DB and filling with new data.
+    Created and adding new pages and redirects.
+    Testing integration of bootstrap elements within django.
+    Creating workarounds for specific identified scenarios which had no resolution.
+    Patchwork additionally as needed for touch and feel.
+    Introduction of static elements to house data, to eventually push to CDN architecture instead.

 # Requirements
-to install all requirements, `pip install -r requirements.txt` within the src directory
+To install all requirements, `pip install -r requirements.txt` within the src directory

     astroid==2.0.4
     certifi==2018.8.24